Veering triangulations and the Thurston norm: homology to isotopy: The case with boundary

 Now we explain how to modify our methods to obtain a result in the case when the manifold we care about is the one triangulated by $\tau$, rather than a Dehn filling.
 The result in this section is used in \cite{LMT20} to show that a veering triangulation determines a face of the Thurston norm ball of $H_2(\mr M,\partial \mr M)$.

 We begin by expanding our definition of partial branched surface.
 Let $M$ be a compact 3-manifold with boundary.
-A \textbf{partial branched surface} in $M$ is a branched surface $B$ in $\mr M-\intr(U)$, where $U$ is a union of closed solid tori and closed regular neighborhoods of components of $\partial M$.
+A \textbf{partial branched surface} in $M$ is a branched surface $B$ in $M-\intr(U)$, where $U$ is a union of closed solid tori and closed regular neighborhoods of components of $\partial M$.
 A properly embedded surface $S\subset M$ is \textbf{carried} by a partial branched surface $B\subset M$ if $S$ has no components completely contained in $U$, $S-\intr(U)$ is carried by $B$, and each component $S\cap U$ $\pi_1$-injects into its component of $U$.

 Let $\tau$ be a veering triangulation of a compact manifold $\mr M$.
 Let $M$ be obtained by gluing a thickened torus $T^2\times [0,1]$ to each boundary component of $\mr M$.
-Then $\hbs$ is a partial branched surface in $M$ with $U=M-\mr M$.
+Though $M$ and $\mr M$ are homeomorphic, it is important to distinguish between them.
+Note $\hbs$ is a partial branched surface in $M$ with $U=M-\mr M$.
+A properly embedded surface $S\subset M$ is carried by $\hbs$ as a partial branched surface if $S\cap \mr M$ is carried by $\hbs$ and a branched surface and each component of $S\cap U$ is an annulus which $\pi_1$-injects into its component of $U$.

 We define $N_\epsilon$ just as in \Cref{sec_rodplate}.
 A \textbf{flattened surface} $S^\flat$ in $M$ is a properly embedded incompressible and $\del$-incompressible surface in $M$ such that $S^\flat \cap \mr M$ lies in $N_\epsilon$ transverse to the vertical foliation and each component of $S^\flat\cap U$ is $\pi_1$-injective in its component of $U$.
 Terms like plate, rod, and area translate immediately to this setting.
 A \textbf{$\boldsymbol{\flat}$-disk} of $S^\flat$ is a disk in $\partial \mr M$ bounded by a component of $S^\flat\cap \partial \mr M$.
 Note that if $\delta$ is a $\flat$-disk, then $\del\delta$ must also bound a disk in $S^\flat\cap U$.
 Words like inward, outward, volume, and cusp that we previously used to describe $\flat$-disks in the case of a closed 3-manifold also translate immediately.